Food Roundup | April 2019

 Promote and collect throughout the month of April.
-You can deliver your collections at designated statewide collection points (list of locations coming soon and will be available in the "Dowloads" section below).
-BCH will begin picking up donations from collection points beginning Monday, April 23.
-You will need to find out the last day your collection point will accept food deliveries prior to the April 23 starting date.
+You can deliver your collections at designated statewide pick-up points.
+BCH will begin picking up donations from collection points in late April.
+You will need to find out the last day your collection point will accept food deliveries prior to the starting date.
+DATE COMING SOON.

 Resources and Contact Info for You

-Downloadable resources, including needs list, collection guide, statewide collection points list, video, slides, flyer and ads are available below.
-NOTE: Collections Points List Coming Soon
+Downloadable resources, including needs list, collection guide, statewide pick-up points list, video, slides, flyer and ads are available below.

 For more information about how you, your church or organization can be a part of Food Roundup, contact Alan Williams at 1-800-476-3669 ext.
 1277 or email him at firstname.lastname@example.org.

-When the food you collect arrives at Baptist Children's Homes houseparents Adam and Sian Saunders see hunger firsthand as they minister to North Carolina children daily.
-Hear their powerful story and share it with others.
+When the food you collect arrives at Baptist Children's Homes, its journey has only begun!
+It travels from your hands, to their tables and fills their hearts.
 You can download a copy to view in your church or with a group by clicking on the "Download" button on the Vimeo video page at www.vimeo.com/bchfamily/fr19.
 Scroll below for more videos.

 OTHER WAYS TO SUPPORT THE FOOD ROUNDUP